-How would you like your ideal caring-compassionate image to sound (e.g., voice tone)?
+How would your ideal image sound (e.g., voice tone)?
+What other sensory qualities can you give to it?

-How would you like your ideal caring-compassionate image to relate to you?
+How would your ideal caring-compassionate image relate to you?
 Remember your image really wants for you to be free of suffering, to be able to deal with the difficulties, and to flourish.
 It knows that we all just find ourselves here, living as we do, trying to make the best of our minds and lives.
 It understands that our minds are difficult, that emotions can run riot in us and that this is not our fault.

-Practice experiencing what it is like to focus on the feeling that another being really values you and cares about you.
+Practice experiencing what it is like to focus on the feeling that another being really valuing you and caring about you.